Arunimaghosh693/Energy_calculation-/README.md

 # Energy_calculation
 <h2>StackGen example problems</h2>

 There are 14 sub-directories present here.
 Each sub-directory contains a sample problem you can run with StackGen.
 Each problem has a user input script (input.user), DFTB+ input file (dftb_in.hsd), PSO trajectories files (swarm_traj.out, traj.out) as output, optimized dimer structure (generated_supramo_2.xyz) and three image files of monomer configuration, side view, and top view of energy-optimized dimer structure, respectively.

-The following molecules are considered as sample problems.
+The following molecules are considered sample problems.
 The input and output files are present in their corresponding sub-directories:

-There are 14 sub-directories present here.
-Each sub-directories contains a sample problem you can run with StackGen.
-Each problem has an user input script (input.user), DFTB+ input file (dftb_in.hsd), PSO trajectories files (swarm_traj.out, traj.out) as output, optimized dimer strcuture (generated_supramo_2.xyz) and three image files of monomer configuration, side view, and top view of energy-optimized dimer structure respectively.

-The following molecules are considerd as sample problem.
-The input and output files are present in their corresponding sub-directories:
 <ol>
-  <li>BTA_68b</li><
+  <li>BTA_68b</li>
   <li>BTA 66d </li>
   <li>Triazine-trisamide-1 (TTA-1) </li>
   <li>Triazine-trisamide-2 (TTA-2)</li>